MicrosoftDocs/win32/desktop-src/WsdApi/using-web-services-on-devices.md

 ---
-Description: 'The Microsoft Web Services on Devices API (WSDAPI) supports the implementation of client-controlled devices and services, and device hosts conforming to the Devices Profile for Web Services (DPWS).' ms.assetid: 'c87bb033-2e38-4c04-bec0-ad8970602fdf'
+Description: The Microsoft Web Services on Devices API (WSDAPI) supports the implementation of client-controlled devices and services, and device hosts conforming to the Devices Profile for Web Services (DPWS). ms.assetid: c87bb033-2e38-4c04-bec0-ad8970602fdf
-title: Using Web Services on Devices
+title: Using Web Services on Devices ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Web Services on Devices